MockbaTheBorg/MockbaMod/README.md

   - **CustomBufferSize** - ALSA Api Middleware To Allow Custom Period/Buffer Sizes.
   - **emmcRepair** - A Tool to Repair corruption of internal emmc that does happen from time to time.
   - **VNCServer** - Stream Force Screen to your Desktop/Phone Vnc Client (touch/mouse supported).
-  - **MidiLoop** - Implements the automation functionality plus command macros, key combos, screenshots, video capture.
-(Installed by default)
+  - **MidiLoop** - Implements the automation functionality plus command macros, key combos, screenshots, video capture, midi interface blocklist.
+(MidiLoop is always installed by default)